tess-jl/aws-developer-course/notes/5_AWS_Fundamentals.md

 -common to have public subnet (public IP) and common to have private subnet (private IP) -common to have many subnets/AZ

--default VPC --> default subnets available  **public subnets** = where LBs, static websites, fies, public Auth layers **private subnets** = where web app servers, DBs -Public and private can communicate if they're in the same VPC!
+-default VPC --> default subnets available  **public subnets** = where LBs, static websites, files, public Auth layers **private subnets** = where web app servers, DBs -**Public and private can communicate if they're in the same VPC**!

 VPC summary
 * all new accounts come with default VPC
 * possible to use a VPN to connect to a VPC (and access all the private IP from my laptop)
 * **VPC Flow Logs** = monitoring of traffic within and in/out of VPC (useful for security etc.)
-* VPC at account / region
+* one VPC at account / region default
 * subnets in 1 VPC only, one AZ only
 * some AWS can be deployed in VPC, others can't
 * can peer VPC (within or across account) to make them appear part of the same network